CMPS-6100/lab-04-template/lab-04.md

     Give an algorithm which runs in $O(\lg n)$ work to compute the maximum element of a unimodal array.
 Implement `unimodal_max(lst)` in `main.py` and ensure that it passes `test_unimodal_max`.

+    *Hint: Use the Binary Search Algorithm as inspiration for your Unimodal Max Algorithm.*

 13. Prove that your **Unimodal Max** algorithm runs in $O(\lg n)$ work by deriving the recurrence for your algorithm and solving it.

 ### Recursive List Sum (5 pts)